Shanghai zinc soars to 14-year high as power crisis hits output - Up News Info

 Shanghai zinc prices surged 8% on Monday to a 14-year high on supply shortage worries as an energy crisis in Europe and China forced some companies to cut production.

-Three-month zinc on the London Metal Exchange rose 1.4% to $3,848 a tonne by 0601 GMT, after surging a record 20.4% last week to close at its highest since June 2007 on Friday.
+Three-month zinc on the London Metal Exchange was almost unchanged at $3,795.50 a tonne by 0715 GMT, after surging a record 20.4% last week to close at its highest since June 2007 on Friday.

 Article content